What is Disability Awareness Training?

 It's clear that disability in the workplace remains a growing and challenging topic for employers to navigate - thus, the importance of disability awareness training

-Disability awareness training equips employers to create a more inclusive workplace environment, particularly for employees with disabilities.
+Disability awareness training equips employers to create a more inclusive workplace.
 This training guides employees and leaders in creating the best standards for hiring and accommodating people with disabilities without bias.

 What is Disability Awareness?